Bevy Version: | 0.9 | (outdated!) |

 Unfortunately, due to NDA requirements, developing for consoles is inaccessible to most community developers who work in the open, and Bevy support is still mostly nonexistent.

-At least one person is working on PlayStation 5 support.
+At some point, there was someone in the community working on PlayStation support.
+I do not know if they are still around, or anything about the status of that work.
 If you are interested, join Discord and ask around.
 Maybe you can find each other and work together.

 The Rust Programming Language aims to make Nintendo Switch a supported target, but that work is in its early days and has not progressed enough to be useful for Bevy yet.
 It should be possible to work on Nintendo Switch support in the open, without NDAs, using emulators.